Digital ads truck goes around Washington flashing key message, 'Say no to G20 meeting in occupied Kashmir'

 “We appeal to the G20 countries, as also Prime Minister Narendra Modi to show respect to the dead and the living of Kashmir whose country is being colonized by India and avoid dignifying the host country – India,’ Mir said.

-Dr Fai emphasized that members of G20 countries are practicing democracies, except India, and they should abide by the Universal Declaration of Human Rights and not sacrifice their moral authority and ethical values for commercial interests and lucrative business deals.
+Dr. Fai emphasized that members of G20 countries are practicing democracies, except India, and they should abide by the Universal Declaration of Human Rights and not to sacrifice their moral authority and ethical values for commercial interests and lucrative business deals.

-Not only has India reneged on her promise to allow the people of Kashmir to exercise their will, but it has also unleashed a reign of terror on the region that has been condemned by well-reputed international human rights organizations, Khan pointed out.
+Not only has India reneged on her promise to allow the people of Kashmir to exercise their will, it has also unleashed a reign of terror on the region that has been condemned by well reputed international human rights organizations, Khan pointed out.